lawther/Sigenergy-Local-Modbus/README.md

 # Sigenergy ESS Integration for Home Assistant

-This integration allows you to monitor and control your Sigenergy ESS through Home Assistant.
+This integration allows you to monitor and control your Sigenergy ESS (Energy Storage System) through Home Assistant.
+It dynamically discovers and configures your plant, inverters, AC chargers, and DC chargers, providing real-time data and control capabilities.

 ## Features

+- **Dynamic Device Addition and Configuration:** Easily add and configure multiple inverters, AC chargers, and DC chargers within a single plant configuration.
+- **Automatic Device Support Detection:** Utilizes Modbus register probing to automatically determine supported features and entities for your specific Sigenergy devices.
-- Real-time monitoring of power flows (grid import/export, battery charge/discharge, PV production)
+- **Real-time Monitoring:** Monitor power flows (grid import/export, battery charge/discharge, PV production), energy statistics (daily/monthly/yearly counters), and battery metrics (SoC, SoH, temperature, cycles).
-- Energy statistics (daily/monthly/yearly counters)
-- Battery metrics (SoC, SoH, temperature, cycles, cell data)
-- Inverter parameters (voltages, currents, frequencies, power factors)
-- System status indicators
-- Control capabilities (operation modes, thresholds, enabling/disabling functions)
-- Support for multiple inverters and AC/DC chargers
-- Comprehensive device registry with proper relationships
+- **Inverter and Charger Status:** Track the status of your inverters and chargers, including running state, alarms, and detailed parameters.
+- **Control Capabilities:** Control your Sigenergy system with options like starting/stopping the plant, changing EMS work modes, and adjusting power limits (availability depends on device model and configuration).

 ## Requirements

 - Home Assistant 2023.8.0 or newer
-- Sigenergy ESS with ModbusTCP access
+- Sigenergy ESS with Modbus TCP access
 - Network connectivity between Home Assistant and the Sigenergy system
+- `pymodbus>=3.0.0`

 ## Installation

 ### HACS Installation (Recommended)

 1. Make sure [HACS](https://hacs.xyz/) is installed in your Home Assistant instance.
 2. Add this repository as a custom repository in HACS:
     -   Go to HACS > Integrations
     -   Click the three dots in the top right corner
     -   Select "Custom repositories"
     -   Add the URL of this repository
     -   Select "Integration" as the category
-3. Click "Install" on the Sigenergy integration card
+3. Click "Install" on the Sigenergy integration card.
-4. Restart Home Assistant
+4. Restart Home Assistant.

 ### Manual Installation

-1. Download the latest release from the GitHub repository
+1. Download the latest release from the GitHub repository.
-2. Create a `custom_components/sigen` directory in your Home Assistant configuration directory
+2. Create a `custom_components/sigen` directory in your Home Assistant configuration directory.
-3. Extract the contents of the release into the `custom_components/sigen` directory
+3. Extract the contents of the release into the `custom_components/sigen` directory.
-4. Restart Home Assistant
+4. Restart Home Assistant.

 ## Configuration

-The integration can be configured through the Home Assistant UI:
+The integration uses a multi-step configuration process through the Home Assistant UI:

-1. Go to Settings > Devices & Services
+1. Go to Settings > Devices & Services.
-2. Click "Add Integration"
+2. Click "Add Integration".
-3. Search for "Sigenergy"
+3. Search for "Sigenergy".
-4. Follow the configuration flow
+4. Follow the configuration flow:

+    -   **Add a Plant:** The first step is to add a "Plant," which represents your overall Sigenergy system.
+You'll need to provide the host (IP address) and port (default: 502) of your Sigenergy system.
+You can also set the integration to read-only mode.
+    -   **Add Devices:** After adding a plant, you can add inverters, AC chargers, and DC chargers.
+You'll be prompted to select the plant you want to add the device to.
+        -   **Inverters:** Provide a slave ID for each inverter.
+The integration will attempt to connect to the inverter using the plant's host and port, but you can specify different connection details if needed.
+        -   **AC Chargers:**  Provide a slave ID for each AC charger.
+The integration will attempt to connect to the AC charger using the plant's host and port, but you can specify different connection details if needed.
+        -   **DC Chargers:** DC Chargers are associated with a specific inverter.
+You'll select the inverter and the integration will use the inverter's slave ID for the DC charger.

 ### Configuration Parameters

-- **Host**: The IP address of your Sigenergy system
+-   **`host`:** The IP address of your Sigenergy system (required for plant and optionally for individual devices).
-- **Port**: The Modbus TCP port (default: 502)
+-   **`port`:** The Modbus TCP port (default: 502, required for plant and optionally for individual devices).
-- **Plant ID**: The Modbus slave ID for the plant (default: 247)
-- **Inverter Count**: Number of inverters in the system
-- **AC Charger Count**: Number of AC chargers in the system

-### Advanced Configuration

-After the initial setup, you can modify the following options:

-- **Scan Interval**: How often to poll the Sigenergy system (in seconds)
+-   **`inverter_slave_ids`:** A list of slave IDs for your inverters.
+-   **`ac_charger_slave_ids`:** A list of slave IDs for your AC chargers.
+-   **`dc_charger_slave_ids`:** A list of slave IDs for your DC chargers (these correspond to inverter slave IDs).
+-   **`inverter_connections`:** A dictionary mapping inverter names to their connection details (host, port, slave ID).
+-   **`ac_charger_connections`:** A dictionary mapping AC charger names to their connection details (host, port, slave ID).
+-   **`read_only`:**  Set to `True` to prevent the integration from writing to Modbus registers (recommended for initial setup).

 ## Entities

-The integration creates the following entities:

-### Plant Sensors

-- **Plant Active Power**: Total active power of the plant
-- **Plant Reactive Power**: Total reactive power of the plant
-- **Photovoltaic Power**: Total PV power production
-- **Battery State of Charge**: Current battery SoC
-- **Battery State of Health**: Current battery SoH
-- **Battery Power**: Current battery power (positive for charging, negative for discharging)
-- **Grid Active Power**: Grid power (positive for import, negative for export)
-- **Grid Reactive Power**: Grid reactive power
-- **EMS Work Mode**: Current EMS operation mode
-- **Plant Running State**: Current plant running state

-### Inverter Sensors

-- **Active Power**: Inverter active power
-- **Reactive Power**: Inverter reactive power
-- **Battery Power**: Battery power for this inverter
-- **Battery State of Charge**: Battery SoC for this inverter
-- **Battery State of Health**: Battery SoH for this inverter
-- **Battery Temperature**: Battery temperature
-- **Battery Cell Voltage**: Average cell voltage
-- **PV Power**: PV power for this inverter
-- **Grid Frequency**: Grid frequency
-- **Phase Voltages**: Voltage for each phase
-- **Phase Currents**: Current for each phase
-- **Power Factor**: Power factor
-- **Daily Charge Energy**: Energy charged today
-- **Daily Discharge Energy**: Energy discharged today
-- **Total Charge Energy**: Total energy charged
-- **Total Discharge Energy**: Total energy discharged

-### AC Charger Sensors

-- **System State**: Current state of the AC charger
-- **Charging Power**: Current charging power
-- **Total Energy Consumed**: Total energy consumed by the AC charger

-### Controls

-- **Plant Power**: Switch to start/stop the plant
-- **Inverter Power**: Switch to start/stop individual inverters
-- **AC Charger Power**: Switch to start/stop AC chargers
-- **DC Charger**: Switch to start/stop DC chargers
-- **Remote EMS**: Switch to enable/disable remote EMS
-- **EMS Work Mode**: Select to change the EMS work mode
-- **Remote EMS Control Mode**: Select to change the remote EMS control mode
-- **Active Power Adjustment**: Number to adjust active power
-- **Reactive Power Adjustment**: Number to adjust reactive power
-- **ESS Max Charging Limit**: Number to set maximum charging power
-- **ESS Max Discharging Limit**: Number to set maximum discharging power
-- **Grid Export Limitation**: Number to set maximum grid export power
-- **Grid Import Limitation**: Number to set maximum grid import power
+The integration dynamically creates entities based on the configured devices (plant, inverters, AC chargers, and DC chargers) and the Modbus registers supported by those devices.

+**Common Plant Entities:**

+-   Plant Active Power
+-   Plant Reactive Power
+-   Photovoltaic Power
+-   Battery State of Charge (SoC)
+-   Battery Power (charging/discharging)
+-   Grid Active Power (import/export)
+-   EMS Work Mode
+-   Plant Running State

+**Common Inverter Entities:**

+-   Active Power
+-   Reactive Power
+-   Battery Power
+-   Battery SoC
+-   Battery Temperature
+-   PV Power
+-   Grid Frequency
+-   Phase Voltages
+-   Phase Currents
+-   Daily Charge/Discharge Energy

+**Common AC Charger Entities:**

+-   System State
+-   Charging Power
+-   Total Energy Consumed

+**Common DC Charger Entities:** (These will typically be associated with the corresponding inverter entities)

+- DC Charger Power
+- DC Charger Status

+*Note: The specific entities available will depend on your Sigenergy device models and the Modbus registers they support.
+The integration uses register probing to automatically discover supported entities.*

+## Controls

+The integration provides control capabilities, allowing you to manage your Sigenergy system.
+Common control options include:

+-   **Plant Power:** Start/stop the plant.
+-   **EMS Work Mode:** Select the desired EMS operating mode (e.g., Max Self Consumption, AI Mode, TOU, Remote EMS).

+*Note: More advanced controls are available through Home Assistant's Modbus services.
+The available controls depend on your device model and configuration.*

 ## Troubleshooting

 ### Connection Issues

-- Ensure the IP address and port are correct
+-   Ensure the IP address and port are correct.
-- Check that the Sigenergy system is powered on and connected to the network
+-   Check that the Sigenergy system is powered on and connected to the network.
-- Verify that there are no firewalls blocking the connection
+-   Verify that there are no firewalls blocking the connection.
-- Check the Home Assistant logs for detailed error messages
+-   Check the Home Assistant logs for detailed error messages.

 ### Entity Issues

-- If entities are showing as unavailable, check the connection to the Sigenergy system
+-   If entities are showing as unavailable, check the connection to the Sigenergy system.
-- If values seem incorrect, verify the Modbus slave IDs are configured correctly
+-   If values seem incorrect, verify the Modbus slave IDs are configured correctly.
-- For missing entities, check that the correct number of inverters and chargers is configured
+-   For missing entities, ensure that you have added the corresponding devices (inverters, chargers) during the configuration flow.
+The integration uses dynamic register probing, so it may take some time to discover all supported entities.

 ## System Compatibility

 This integration has been tested with the following Sigenergy models:

 -   SigenStorEC series
 -   SigenHybrid series
 -   SigenPV series
-- SigenEVAC series
+-   Sigen EV DC Charging Module
+-   Sigen EV AC Charger

 ## Contributing